PJColombo/superfluid-aragon-app/README.md

 yarn
 ```

-3. Go to the root folder and run the following ():
+3. Go to the root folder and run the following:

 ```sh
 yarn start